Positive thinking can help bring out the best in your Human Design. When you are optimistic, it is easier to access your innate gifts.

 • Do you prefer big cities, small towns, or rural settings?

 CHOOSE YOUR TOP VALUES, starting with the following list of ten.
-Identifying what you value will help you to identify your soul purpose.
+Identifying what you value will help you discover your soul’s purpose.

 • Achievement – mastering goals